wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-phone-system-for-microsoft-teams/includes/02-explore-phone-system.md

 Teams Phone can be connected to the PSTN in one of several ways:
 * **Purchase a Microsoft Calling Plan.** Microsoft Calling Plan is an all-in-the-cloud solution with Microsoft as your PSTN carrier.

-* **Use your existing telephony infrastructure for on-premises PSTN connectivity.**            You can connect your on-premises telephony infrastructure to Teams Phone System by using Operator Connect Calling or Direct Routing.
+* **Use your existing telephony infrastructure for on-premises PSTN connectivity.**            You can connect your on-premises telephony infrastructure to Teams Phone by using Operator Connect Calling or Direct Routing.

 ## Teams Phone services